ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - With Azure AD, you control the identity accounts, but Microsoft ensures that the service is available globally
 - When you connect Active Directory with Azure AD, Microsoft can help protect you by detecting suspicious sign-in attempts at no extra cost.
 - Azure Active Directory manages how cloud or on-premises devices access your company's data.
 Register your device ID and provide a centralized place to manage it.
+- To use Azure Active Directory (Azure AD) credentials to sing in to a computer that runs Windows 10, the computer must be joined to Azure AD

 - feature:
     - Custome banned password list
     - Smart lockout